yberreby/TextShower/README.md

 ## The simple solution

 Firstly, ensure jQuery is embedded in your page.
-If it is not
+If it is not, go to [Google Hosted Libraries](https://developers.google.com/speed/libraries/devguide#jquery) and include it.

-Add the following code to your page:
+Then add the following code to your page:
 ``` html
 <div class="TextShower-box">
 	<strong class="TextShower-title">Headlines of the text</strong>